Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-get-started.md

 ---
-title: Get started with the Azure SDK for Java
+title: Get started with the Azure SDK for .NET
-description: Get started with basic use of the Azure SDK for Java with your own Azure subscription.
+description: Get started with basic use of the Azure SDK for .NET with your own Azure subscription.
-keywords: Azure, Java, SDK, API ,authenticate, get-started
+keywords: Azure, .NET, SDK, API ,authenticate, get-started
 author: rloutlaw
 ms.author: routlaw
 manager: douge